Harry-GNS/Polituti-Store-Management/README.md

-# Polituti-Store-Management
+# Polituti Store Management System

-Inventory, customer, and invoicing management system with a MySQL Workbench database.
-Developed as a second-semester project for the Computer Engineering program at EPN.
-The app uses object-oriented programming (OOP) to efficiently manage resources for a fictional store, Polituti
+This is an inventory, customer, and invoicing management system, using a MySQL Workbench database.
+The application is developed using Object-Oriented Programming (OOP) principles to manage the resources of a fictional store called **Polituti**.

+## Features
+- Manage inventory: add, update, and delete items.
+- Manage customers: add, update, and delete customer information.
+- Invoicing system: generate invoices and export them as PDF.

+## Technologies Used
+- Java (OOP)
+- MySQL Workbench

+## Description
+This project was developed as part of the second-semester coursework for the Computer Engineering program at the **Escuela Politécnica Nacional (EPN)**.